amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 ## HEGIRA

 - Oh, black man, why do you northward roam, and leave
--        all the farm lands bare?
+- {:.indent-3}all the farm lands bare?
 - Is your house not warm, tightly thatched from storm,
--        and a larder replete your share?
+- {:.indent-3}and a larder replete your share?
 - And have you not schools, fit with books and tools the
--        steps of your young to guide?
+- {:.indent-3}steps of your young to guide?
 - Then what do you seek, in the north cold and bleak,
--        'mid the whirl of its teeming tide?
+- {:.indent-3}'mid the whirl of its teeming tide?

 - I have toiled in your cornfields, and parched in the sun,
--        I have bowed 'neath your load of care,
+- {:.indent-3}I have bowed 'neath your load of care,
 - I have patiently garnered your bright golden grain, in
--        season of storm and fair.
+- {:.indent-3}season of storm and fair.
 - With a smile I have answered your glowering gloom,
--        while my wounded heart quivering bled.
+- {:.indent-3}while my wounded heart quivering bled.
 - Trailing mute in your wake, as your rosy dawn breaks,
--        while I curtain the mound of my dead.
+- {:.indent-3}while I curtain the mound of my dead.

 - Though my children are taught in the schools you have
--        wrought, they are blind to the sheen of the sky,
+- {:.indent-3}wrought, they are blind to the sheen of the sky,
 - For the brand of your hand, casts a pall o'er the land,
--        that enshadows the gleam of the eye.
+- {:.indent-3}that enshadows the gleam of the eye.
 - My sons, deftly sapped of the brawn-hood of man, self-
--        rejected and impotent stand,
+- {:.indent-3}rejected and impotent stand,

 - My daughters, unhaloed, unhonored, undone, feed the
--        lust of a dominant land.
+- {:.indent-3}lust of a dominant land.

 - I would not remember, yet could not forget, how the
--        hearts beating true to your own.
+- {:.indent-3}hearts beating true to your own.
 - You've tortured, and wounded, and filtered their blood
--        'till a budding Hegira has blown.
+- {:.indent-3}'till a budding Hegira has blown.

 - Unstrange is the pathway to Calvary's hill, which I
--        wend in my dumb agony,
+- {:.indent-3}wend in my dumb agony,
 - Up its perilous height, in the pale morning light, to
--        dissever my own from the tree.
+- {:.indent-3}dissever my own from the tree.

 - And so I'm away, where the sky-line of day sets the
--        arch of its rainbow afar,
+- {:.indent-3}arch of its rainbow afar,
 - To the land of the north, where the symbol of worth
--        sets the broad gates of combat ajar!
+- {:.indent-3}sets the broad gates of combat ajar!